 kids adjust to our menus – keep in mind it can take kids awhile to adapt to new

 foods and flavors.
-Try our free trial or sign up for a month to see if our
+Try our Free Trial or sign up for our Monthly Plan to see if our

 plans will work for you and your child.